wp-cli/handbook/repository-management.md

 Package version follow the [Semantic Versioning Specification (SemVer)](http://semver.org/).

+In layman's terms for us, this typically means:

+* *Patch releases* (e.g. 1.0.x) are used for bug fixes, documentation changes, small enhancements, etc.
+* *Minor releases* (e.g. 1.x.0) are used when a new command is introduced to a package, or a major enhancement is made to an existing command.
+* *Major releases* (e.g. x.0.0) are used when changes to the framework change the WP-CLI API in a breaking way.

 ## Milestones

 Open milestones usually point to the next version to be released.